 In addition to political orientation, language attitudes also seem to be influenced by both age of acquisition and place of residence.
 With this in mind, Calafat Vila and Calero-Pons (2019) explored the linguistic uses and attitudes of 40 students of the subject of Catalan Language and its Didactics of the first year of the Degree in Elementary Education.
 To do so, they grouped the students in six categories based on the age and order of acquisition of Catalan (L1, L2, and L3) and their place of residence (Palma and rest of Mallorca).
 With regard to language attitudes, it was found that positive attitudes towards the use of Catalan increase with greater social contact with the language, being more favorable among the inhabitants of the rest of Mallorca than in those of Palma.
-Particularly, this was seen with regard to the language of education.
-Those who had Catalan as their L1 were in favor of it being the main medium of instruction.
+With regard to education, thos who had Catalan as their L1 were in favor of it being the main medium of instruction.
 Those who had Catalan as their L2 were indifferent, whereas the majority of those who had it as their L3 were either indifferent or against it.
 The study also found that, whereas those who have Catalan as their L1 see the language as a tool for social cohesion, those who have it as their L2 or L3 prefer Spanish, especially if their place of residence is Palma.
-For instance, 15% of those who have Catalan as their L2 and live in Palma said that they would not like somebody they do not know to address them in Catalan.
+For instance, 15% of those who have Catalan as their L2 and live in Palma said that they would not like someone they do not know to address them in Catalan.
 This percentage goes up to 37.5% for those who have Catalan as their L3 and live in Palma.
 These two groups also showed negative attitudes towards the use of Catalan in the media and cultural products.
 In fact, all six groups stated that they consume more cultural products in Spanish than in Catalan, although those with Catalan as L1 also indicated a higher consumption of cultural products in other languages, showing a greater disposition to multilingualism.

 Attitudes towards Catalan and Spanish can also be studies from an identity perspective.
 Accordingly, Tudela Isanta (2021) carried out a study among college students from Barcelona and Palma to compare their attitudes towards both languages from the point of view of authenticity and anonymity.
 To do so, they organized several focus groups in both Barcelona and Palma to discuss the following topics: language history of the participants; current situation of the language (Catalan) and its future; language in education; language in the labor market; Spanish, Catalan and Globalization; language and immigration; language and national identity; language attitudes and stereotypes; and language and language policy.
-With regard to Palma, the authors found that the majority of the participants, including those who had Spanish as their L1, agreed that having Catalan as the main medium of instruction is positive since it allows every student to learn both languages and promote bilingualism among the society.
+With regard to Palma, the authors found that the majority of the participants, including those who had Spanish as their L1, agreed that having Catalan as the main medium of instruction is positive since it allows every student to learn both languages and promote bilingualism in society.
 Likewise, there was consensus among the participants when considering Spanish as the anonymous language of the Balearic Islands, that is, the unmarked language of all.
 Among other things, participants pointed to a preference for using Spanish with strangers and argued that it is the most convenient language for newcomers to learn.
 On the other hand, participants agreed in considering Catalan as the authentic language, as it is an essential component of the Mallorcan identity.